 Skirts that fall just below the knee are an appropriate office length while still letting you show a bit of that summer glow.
-Pair with a simple crewneck T-shirt in a bright summery shade and a pair of woven sandals—a cooler office-appropriate footwear choice in every sense of the word.
+Pair with a simple crewneck T-shirt in a bright summery shade and some woven sandals—a cooler office-appropriate footwear choice in every sense of the word.

 Simple, but with such nice fabrication that it's smart enough for work.